swkeever/skies.dev/content/top-10-cse-courses/index.md

 Then, move on to the
 [Deep Learning specialization](https://www.coursera.org/specializations/deep-learning).

-If you want to go deep with designing novel machine learning algorithms, you should study the math subjects I listed above.
+If you want to go deep designing novel machine learning algorithms, you should be well equipped mathematically.
-[Professor Leonard](https://www.youtube.com/user/professorleonard57) is a great resource to get you started.
+[Professor Leonard](https://www.youtube.com/user/professorleonard57) is a great resource to get you started learning math.

 ## Additional reading